TBleess/Website_New/pages/9_Not_in_Menu/demography_summit_2020.md

 *Special note for members of the American Institute of City Planners (AICP):*
 AICP members can claim attendance to the Summit as part of their continuing education activities.

+### Accessibility
+Please contact Adam Bickford at [adam.bickford@state.co.us](mailto:adam.bickford@state.co.us) if you have questions about the accessiblity of the Summit sessions for the hearing-impaired.

 ### Questions?
 Please contact Adam Bickford at [adam.bickford@state.co.us](mailto:adam.bickford@state.co.us) if you have any questions.